omdevteam/om/docs_src/documentation_getting_onda.rst

 Petra III - P11
 ^^^^^^^^^^^^^^^

-At the P11 beamline of the Petra III facility, the 'eval01' machine must be used to access and run OnDA.
-Once logged in on that machine, the following command will activate the `Anaconda <https://anaconda.org/>`_ python environment required to run OnDA.
+OnDA is available at this beamline on the 'eval01' machine and must be run on it.
+Once logged in, the following command can be used to activate the `Anaconda
+<https://anaconda.org/>`_ python environment in which OnDA is installed:

 .. code-block:: bash